 Don’t assume that you will remember everything your candidate said - take notes!
 Don’t use a laptop because it creates a physical barrier between you and the candidate, which is off-putting.
 Also, don't write on their printed resumes.
-Have your scorecards printed out on paper and use them to make notes.
+A good interviewer has scorecards printed out on paper and uses them to make notes.

 Tip#7: Keep an open mind

 Be mindful and honest about your potential biases.
-Avoid getting swayed by the first impression and spending the rest of interview looking for an evidence to support it.
+Good interviewers avoid getting swayed by the first impression and spending the rest of interview looking for an evidence to support it.
 Give candidates a chance to surprise you!
 Instead of jumping to conclusions, rephrase your candidates’ answer and check if you understood them correctly.

 Tip#8: Watch the body language

-Pay attention to your candidates’ body language.
+Good interviewers pay attention to candidates’ body language.
 Candidate’s body and face send many different nonverbal cues that can provide extremely useful insights.
 However, avoid making assumptions unless you’ve studied good practices for reading your candidates’ body language.
 Keep in mind that your body sends out signals as well!